Tsonic GitHub

 Tsonic is “airplane-grade” about determinism:

-• Bindings generation is repeatable (tsonic restore)
+• Dependency + bindings generation is repeatable (tsonic restore)

-• Generated artifacts are not committed
+• Generated caches are not committed

 • Import resolution is standard Node/TypeScript module resolution